jwsummers/jwsummers/README.md

 Showcase personal skills, projects, and professional experience through a well-organized and visually appealing online portfolio.

 + Responsive Design: Ensured the website is accessible and looks great on all devices.
-+ Custom Styles: Used SASS and Bootstrap for efficient and customizable styling.
++ Custom Styles: Used Tailwind CSS for efficient and customizable styling.
-+ Task Automation: Leveraged Gulp for task automation, streamlining the development process.
++ Task Automation: Leveraged NextJS streamlining the development process.
 + NodeJS Integration: Integrated NodeJS for enhanced functionality and backend support.

 #### Technologies Used:
   + HTML
   + CSS
-  + SASS
+  + React
-  + Bootstrap
+  + Tailwind CSS
-  + Gulp
+  + NextJS
   + NodeJS
   + NPM
+  + API integration

 ---